How To Set Up A Linux Network

 - Because they are not on the same logical network, the Windows PC sends out an ARP request using the default gateway's IP address

-- The default gateway (router) responds to the Windows PC supplying the Windows PC with the MAC address of its router interface so the Windows PC now has both of the destination addresses it needs to send the HTTP packets to CORP1
+- The default gateway (router) responds to the Windows PC supplying the Windows PC with its (router interface) MAC address so the Windows PC now has both of the destination addresses it needs to send the HTTP request packets to CORP1

-- The default gateway router removes the Ethernet frame (de-encapsulation) and looks at the network portion of the IP address in the incoming packets to determine which network the destination computer is on
+- The default gateway router removes the Ethernet frame (de-encapsulation) and looks at the network portion of the IP address in the incoming packets to determine what network the destination computer is on

 - The default gateway router checks its routing table and finds that the destination network is connected to one of its interfaces (the 172.17.0.1 interface)